jedisct1/libsodium-doc/libsodium_users/README.md

 * [PAVE](https://pave.software/): The password manager.
 Easy password sharing for teams.
 No cloud.
 * [PCP](https://github.com/TLINDEN/pcp): Pretty Curved Privacy (pcp1) is a
-  command line utility which can be used to encrypt files.
+  command line utility that can be used to encrypt files.
 * [Pbox](https://github.com/zyisrad/pbox): A CLI password manager.
 * [Petmail](https://github.com/warner/petmail): A secure communication and
   file-sharing system.